-The first few Stored Memory locations (up to 32 maximum) were preset at the factory.
+The first few Stored Memory locations (programs 1 to 21) were preset at the factory.
 A table of these is in the MPE Users GuideAppendix.
 In the beginning these give you instant curves for experimenting.
 If you want a different curve, press the UP/DOWN buttons to scroll, or directly enter a Stored Memory number via buttons 0 through 9 (observe the red SYSTEM display).
-Please note that all Stored Memory numbers must be at least two digits; e.g., Stored Memory number4 is entered as 04, etc. For direct access to Stored Memory locations above 99, push the 100 button, then the next two digits.
+Please note that all Stored Memory numbers must be at least two digits; e.g., Stored Memory number4 is entered as 04, etc. For direct access to Stored Memory locations above99, push the 100 button, then the next two digits.
 For example, to recall Stored Memory 125, press 100, 2 and 5, and you will have arrived!
 Once the last digit is entered, the Stored Memory is instantly called up (what you see is what you hear).

 Changing the overall level or equalizer curve requires the use of the EQ Edit mode.
-Push the EQ button (repeated operation cycles between Ch.
-1, Ch.
-2, both, and neither) to select the Channel(s) you wish to modify.
+Push the EQ button (repeated operation cycles between the first half of the frequencies, the second half and neither) to select the frequencies you wish to modify.
 Now press LEVEL or the frequency button desired (the yellow LED lights).
 Next scroll the UP/DOWN buttons until the desired level shows on the green EQUALIZER display.
 When finished editing, push the STORE button once, enter a new Stored Memory number if needed, then push STORE again to place the new curve into the Stored Memory shown on the red SYSTEM display.
 Presto facto, it's Miller time.
-See the enclosed MPE Users Guide for further details.
+See the enclosed MPE Users Guide for futher details.

-The MPE 14 presets can be recalled either by front panel or externally through MIDI.
+The MPE 28 presets can be recalled either by front panel or externally through MIDI.
 If you have a PC with a MIDI interface, Rane can supply you with a DOS graphic editor program just for asking (no charge).
-Third party Editor/Librarians include the Galaxy Universal Librarian from Opcode Systems, or Unisyn and X-oR from Mark of the Unicorn.
+If you have a Mac, see the Galaxy Universal Librarian from Opcode Systems.
+Other software companies may have other librarians that will work.
 If you would like to change presets with external switches, check out the Rane RPS 4 Remote Program Selector.

-CAUTION: NEVER CONNECT ANYTHING EXCEPT RANE MODELS RS 1, RAP 10 OR FRS 8 AC POWER SUP-PLIES TO THE RED THING THAT LOOKS LIKE A TELEPHONE JACK ON THE REAR OF THE MPE 28.
-This is a lowvoltage AC power input and requires some special attention if you use anything except an approved Rane power supply.
+CAUTION: NEVER CONNECT ANYTHING EXCEPT RANE MODELS RS 1, RAP 10 OR FRS 8 AC POWER SUPPLIES TO THE RED THING THAT LOOKS LIKE A TELEPHONE JACK ON THE REAR OF THE MPE 28.
+This is a low-voltage AC power input and requires some special attention if you use anything except an approved Rane power supply.